Afghanistan: Taliban meet with EU, US representatives | DW | 11.10.2021

 Separately, the leaders of the G20 group of nations were also set to hold a virtual conference addressing the deteriorating situation in the country.

-As the Taliban seeks to bolster ties with the international community, the UN is warning Afghanistan it faces imminent economic collapse.
+As the Taliban seek to bolster ties with the international community, the United Nations is warning Afghanistan it faces imminent economic collapse.

 UN Secretary-General Antonio Guterres called on the world to "take action and inject liquidity into the Afghan economy" as much of the country's assets abroad have been frozen since the Taliban takeover.

-At the same time, he slammed the Taliban's "broken promises" towards the female population.
+At the same time, he slammed the Taliban's "broken promises" toward Afghanistan's female population.

-Now that the Taliban have regained power, there have been reports that Afghan women are banned from returning to work and barred from playing sports, indicating a return to the repression that characterized the group's rule from 1996-2001.
+Now that the Taliban have regained power, there have been reports that Afghan women have been prevented from returning to work and barred from playing sports, indicating a return to the repression that characterized the group's rule from two decades ago.

+That era ended when the US military invaded Afghanistan in 2001 — the US pullout from Afghanistan this year precipitated the Taliban's return to power.

 wd,es/jsi (AFP, dpa)